inbn/a-by-no-means-exhaustive-inclusive-design-checklist/README.md

     - Any 'help text' that is not part of a label, should be linked by adding the id of the help text element as the `aria-describedby=""` attribute on the input.

-    - If there is an asterisk used to denote ‘required’ inputs, there should be a sentence that explains this e.g. Form fields marked with a red asterisk are required.
+    - If there is an asterisk used to denote ‘required’ inputs, there should be a sentence that explains this e.g. "Form fields marked with an asterisk are required".

     - All error / validation messages on the form should be listed above the form with anchor links to the fields producing the errors below.